sonic-net/SONiC/doc/mclag/MCLAG_Enhancements_HLD.md

 ### 3.3.4 Port Isolation changes
 In this enhancement, the port isolation logic is updated to use [SAI Port Isolation](https://github.com/opencomputeproject/SAI/blob/master/inc/saiisolationgroup.h) instead of Egress ACL.
 Using isolation group, unwanted traffic can be dropped at the ingress, i.e. before it gets queued etc. This will give better performance as unnecessary traffic will filtered at ingress.

+MclagSyncd is enhanced to check the platform capabilities for Isolationgroup support, platform not supporting isolation group will continue to use existing approach of using ACL's.

 ### 3.3.5 MCLAG Domain State
 To support applications running over MCLAG, MCLAG domain states such as ICCP state, active and standby role, system MAC, and remote MCLAG interface state are populated in the STATE_DB for applications to consume.